paulvickers/paulvickers.github.io/_source/_portfolio/DSSon.md

 This project is linked to the [SoniFRED]({{ '/SoniFRED/' }}) project.

 ## Publications related to this project
-A journal article is currently undergoing peer review, but the preprint can be accessed on arXiv (see below).
+A journal article is currently undergoing peer review, but a preprint can be accessed on arXiv (see below).

 [comment]: <> {% cite Vickers:2018 nuson-DSSon %}